Fug

 3. This is the question that can stump you as you do not have the x- value, so how can you find a z- value?
 I assure you it can be done.
 I feel a diagram is necessary and it always seems to help.

-Here is the transformation formula and for the moment we don’t know either “x” or “z” value.
+Here is the transformation formula and for the moment we do not know either “ x” or “ z” value.

 Looking at the same diagram as above the z-value associated with m is zero.

-So let’s look at the tables and so the tough job, is to look for the number nearest to 0.0500 in the middle of the table.
-Now you may not be able to get the number exactly so don’t worry.
-For our example, in the table we could choose either 0.0505 or 0.0495 and they translate to z-values of -1.64 or -1.65 respectively.
-Sometimes you will see that people will choose z = -1.645 which is halfway between the two previous z-values.
+So let us look at the tables and so the tough job, is to look for the number nearest to 0.0500 in the middle of the table.
+Now you may not be able to get the number exactly so do not worry.
+For our example, in the table we could choose either 0.0505 or 0.0495 and they translate to z-values of - 1.64 or - 1.65 respectively.
+Sometimes you will see that people will choose z = - 1.645 which is halfway between the two previous z-values.
 There is no real difference between these three values so use whichever one you want.

 Now we have every value except the x-value so with a little arithmetic we should be able to calculate the x-value.
 So putting the values into the transformation formula, we get